Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 \subsection{Generalised trigonometric functions}

 In this section, we give an account of $(p, q)$-trigonometry.
 The generalised sine and cosine functions will be essential in the study of the geometry of the $\alpha$-Grushin plane, as shown by Li in \cite{ligrushin}.
 Generalised trigonometry has a long history.
 The theory as presented here was pioneered by Edmunds in \cite{edmunds2}.
-For recent developments, we point out the work of Takeuchi (see \cite{takeuchi1} and the references therein).
+For recent developments, we point out the work of Takeuchi \cite{takeuchi1} and the references therein, as well as \cite{convexlok} for a related approach via convex geometry.

 Consider

 The map $F_{p,q}$ being strictly increasing, we may define its inverse

 where the $(p, q)$-pi constant is defined as